NorXol/Yeliactyl/README.md

 ## :hear_no_evil:  What's Yeliactyl?
 <a href="https://github.com/Yeliactyl-Client/Yeliactyl" target="_blank">Yeliactyl</a> Is One Of The Best Pterodactyl Control Panels That Exist.
 Making A Free Or Paid Host And Need A Way For Users To Sign Up, Earn Coins, Manage Servers?
 Try Out Yeliactyl.
 To Get Started, Scroll Down And Follow The Guide
+A paid client aree wich cost £5 wich will have many feutures.
+Join the discord server of updates and release date.
 <br/><br/><br/>

 ## :star: What Features Are There?